szensk/wul/readme.md

 Types
 ======
 There are seven basic types: Bool, Number, String, List, Map, Range, Function.
 Strings come in two varieties, interpolated (e.g. `"hello {world}."`) and regular (e.g. `'this will appear exactly {as seen here}'`).
 Functions also exist in two varieties.
-Regular functions operate as you expect but magic functions are passed unevaluated syntax nodes instead of value arguments.
+Regular functions operate as you expect but macro functions are passed unevaluated syntax nodes instead of value arguments.
 These syntax nodes may be evaluated using the `eval` function.
-This is useful for implementing short circuit operators or control flow.
+This makes it easy to implementing short circuit operators or control flow.

 MetaTypes
 =========